-Open to all residents of Goa, Goans in the diaspora, and non-Goans exploring Goa-related issues, this quarterly journal peer-reviews and showcases literary writing which includes the short story, poetry, and memoir and travel writing.
+Open to all residents of Goa, Goans in the diaspora, and non-Goans exploring Goa-related issues, this quarterly journal peer-reviews and showcases literary writing which includes the short story (upto 3,000 words), flash fiction (upto 500 words) poetry (upto 3 poems), and memoir and travel writing (upto 2,000 words).

 You may also submit art, art-related articles, photography and book reviews which if selected will be published by us.
 Please refer to our style-guide, here, before submitting.
 We absolutely do not republish articles including those published on blogs or Face Book pages.

-Your submission must be between 1,000 - 3,000 words, typed and double-spaced, sent as a word document.
+Your submission must be sent as a word document.
 Please do not attach a pdf.

 To submit, email your entry to email@example.com the subject line: ‘Joao Roque Review Submission’.